-Relax ladies, 'cos choosing the perfect haircut doesn't have to be stressful, remember it's all about opting for the right cut for your face shape, because a cut that makes our face appear too round or square can make for an uncomfortable growing out period, and ain't nobody got time for that.
+Relax ladies, 'cos choosing the perfect haircut doesn't have to be stressful, it's simply about opting for the right cut for your face shape.
+Keep in mind that a cut that makes our face appear too round or square can make for an uncomfortable growing out period, and ain't nobody got time for that.
+Eek!

 Hairdresser extraordinaire John Frieda has come up with a solution that makes choosing a cut that is both stylish and flattering to our exact face shape a lot easier.
 Known as the 2.25 inches method, it's a simple measuring technique which means we'll never have to face haircut regret again.
 So how does it work?